pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 3. Scan: Include external subtitles:
  * When enabled, subliminal finds subtitles located near the media file (or in the configured sub-folder) on the filesystem.
 (SideCars)
 4. Minimum score for TV-Show download (keep the default value for best results):
  * When configured, what is the minimum score for subtitles to download them?
 Lower scored subtitles are not downloaded.
+See [here](https://github.com/pannal/Sub-Zero.bundle/wiki/Media-Score) for more info
 5. Minimum score for Movie download (keep the default value for best results):
  * When configured, what is the minimum score for subtitles to download them?
-Lower scored subtitles are not downloaded.
+Lower scored subtitles are not downloaded.See [here](https://github.com/pannal/Sub-Zero.bundle/wiki/Media-Score) for more info
 6. Download hearing impaired subtitles:
  * "prefer": score subtitles for hearing impaired higher
  * "don't prefer": score subtitles for hearing impaired lower